hivdb/chiro-cms/resources/covid-review.md

 EIDD-2801 has broad-spectrum antiviral activity against multiple coronaviruses including MERS-CoV, SARS-CoV, and SARS-CoV-2 with most EC<sub>50</sub>s below 1 μM[^10.1177/095632020401500102][^10.1177/095632020601700505][^10.1128/JVI.01348-19][^10.1126/scitranslmed.abb5883].
 It also has activity in primary human airway epithelial cells and reduced virus levels, disease, and lung damage in mouse models of SARS-CoV and MERS-CoV[^10.1126/scitranslmed.abb5883].
 Deep sequencing studies have confirmed that viral mutagenesis is the main mechanism by which EIDD-2801 inhibits coronaviruses [^10.1177/095632020401500102][^10.1177/095632020601700505][^10.1128/JVI.01348-19][^10.1126/scitranslmed.abb5883].

-As of May 28, a phase I study in uninfected individuals has begun and two phase II studies patients with mild-to-moderate disease have begun.
+As of July 2020, a phase I study in uninfected individuals and two phase II studies patients with mild-to-moderate disease have begun [https://covdb.stanford.edu/clinical-trials/?compound=EIDD-2801&target=Polymerase](https://covdb.stanford.edu/clinical-trials/?compound=EIDD-2801&target=Polymerase).

 ___Conclusion: The preclinical in vitro and animal model data associated with EIDD-2801 are comparable to those of remdesivir.
 However, EIDD-2801’s safety  and clinical efficacy have not yet been established.
 Should the EIDD-2018 trials be successful, this drug may be a useful oral option in high-risk outpatients.
 Moreover, used in combination with remdesivir it might further reduce morbidity and mortality in patients with severe disease.___